-Jo Carley and The Old Dry Skulls play a unique hybrid of early 20th Century music infused with dark imagery.
-Intense and compelling, they combine 1930’s voodoo sounds with a steamy broth of vaudeville, blues, skiffle, early ska, old-timey country and folk.
+Jo Carley and The Old Dry Skulls: Jo Carley and The Old Dry Skulls play a unique hybrid of early 20th Century music infused with dark imagery.
+Intense and compelling, they combine 1930’s voodoo sounds with a steamy broth of vaudeville, skiffle, early calypso, country, blues and folk.

-Singer Jo Carley is smack in the middle of the mix, with a snarl and a twinkle as she uses her sweet melodies to tell of terrible things.
-This is made even more bewitching as she switches from fiddle to mandolin to washboard.
-The driving force is Tim Carley’s one-man-band set-up with guitar, kick-drum and foot tambourine (the rattlin’ shoe)!
-They are joined by multi-instrumentalist James Le Huray on double bass and banjo.
+Telling tales of terror in old-timey fashion, singer Jo Carley is smack in the middle of the mix, with a snarl and a twinkle as she uses her sweet melodies to tell of terrible things.
+This is made even more bewitching as she switches mandolin to washboard.
+She is backed by her song-writing partner and husband Tim Carley, a man of considerable size who plays “syncopated rhythms to shake your soul” on a beaten up archtop guitar, kick drum and rattlin’ shoe, with friend and fellow fiend James Le Huray providing the final ingredients of the spell, in the shape of double bass and banjo.